fossabot/wslerry.github.io/_posts/2019-05-10-Geospatial python tutorial-Part 2.md

 - Y1 : minimum Y
 - Y2 : maximum Y

 From `trans = ds.GetGeoTransform()` we need to define our trasnformation origins, rotation and size.
-GDAL format will be like this: orientation X, size X, rotation X, orientation Y, size Y, orientation Y
+GDAL format will be like this: orientation X, size X, rotation X, orientation Y, rotation Y, size Y

 Which can be translate into:
 ```python